Protecting the rights of stateless people

 Find out more

-• 1954 Convention: States that have not yet acceded to the 1954 Convention Relating to the Status of Stateless Persons should do so without reservations, and those with reservations should withdraw these.
+• Join the 1954 Convention: countries that haven’t yet acceded to the 1954 UN Convention Relating to the Status of Stateless Persons should do so.
+Those that have joined with reservations, should remove them.

 I live day by day, not knowing what the future will bring.